PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations

-Additionally, PLAID offers high-level utilities for constructing, handling and read/write datasets efficiently.
-Documentation is available \href{plaid-lib.readthedocs.io}{online}, with usage examples and tutorials showing how one can create a PLAID dataset from its own data.
-We also mention Muscat, a finite element toolbox available on \href{gitlab.com/drti/muscat}{GitLab}~\cite{muscat2023, Bordeu2023}, containing various reader and writers from and to various files formats used in numerical simulation codes for physics, and routines to generate the CGNS data structures used in PLAID.
+Additionally, PLAID offers high-level utilities for constructing, handling and parallel reading/writing datasets efficiently.
+Documentation is available \href{plaid-lib.readthedocs.io}{online}, with usage examples and tutorials showing how users can create a PLAID dataset from their own data.
+We also mention Muscat, a finite element toolbox available on \href{gitlab.com/drti/muscat}{GitLab}~\cite{Bordeu2023, muscat2023}, containing various readers and writers for simulation file formats used in numerical simulation codes for physics, and routines to generate the CGNS data structures used in PLAID.
 Samples can feature multiple meshes, scalars, fields and time series.
-We illustrate how PLAID can deal with complex heterogeneous data by explaining some available commands: \begin{itemize} \item { {\texttt{dataset[0].get\_field\_names(name, zone\_name, base\_name, location, time)}}}: retrieves the first sample's field called { {\texttt{name}}}, for chosen { {\texttt{zone\_name}}}, { {\texttt{base\_name}}}, { {\texttt{location}}} (Vertex, CellCenter, FaceCenter, ...) and { {\texttt{time}}} in the CGNS structure.
-Fields and meshes can change over time, allowing remeshing and field appearance/disappearance at any time step. \item { {\texttt{sample.get\_field(name)}}}: automatic handling of default values to prevent exposing { {\texttt{zone\_name}}}, { {\texttt{base\_name}}} and { {\texttt{location}}} arguments to simple cases with no ambiguity. \item { {\texttt{sample.get\_mesh(apply\_links = True)}}}: allows to link meshes between CGNS data structures to prevent multiple copies in case of fixed mesh cases. \end{itemize} More examples are provided in Appendix~\ref{app:plaid}.
+To illustrate how PLAID handles such heterogeneous data, we highlight a few representative accessors: \begin{itemize} \item { {\texttt{sample.get\_field\_names(name, zone\_name, base\_name, location, time)}}}: retrieves a field identified by { {\texttt{name}}} within the specified { {\texttt{zone\_name}}}, { {\texttt{base\_name}}}, { {\texttt{location}}} (e.g., Vertex, CellCenter, FaceCenter), and { {\texttt{time}}} in the CGNS structure.
+Both fields and meshes may evolve over time, enabling support for remeshing and dynamic field appearance or disappearance. \item { {\texttt{sample.get\_field(name)}}}: provides simplified access by automatically handling default values, avoiding the need to specify { {\texttt{zone\_name}}}, { {\texttt{base\_name}}}, and { {\texttt{location}}} in unambiguous cases. \item { {\texttt{sample.show\_tree(time)}}}: returns a summary of the CGNS tree at the specified time step. \end{itemize} The same mechanism naturally extends to samples composed of several geometrical supports.
+For instance, \texttt{VKI-LS59} stores the two-dimensional fluid domain and the one-dimensional blade-surface domain in separate CGNS bases, with fields attached to the appropriate support.
+This multi-base structure is the intended representation for coupled or multi-physics simulations where different quantities live on different meshes.
+More examples are provided in Appendix~\ref{app:plaid}.